 2. Authority of Appeals Council

-The AC may take own motion review within 60 days of any decision or dismissal that is subject to its review (see 20 CFR 404.969 and 416.1469; see also Hearings, Appeals and Litigation Law (HALLEX) manual I-3-6-1).
+The AC may take own motion review within 60 days of any decision or dismissal that is subject to its review (see 20 CFR 404.969 and 416.1469; see also HALLEX I-3-6-1).
 The AC adheres strictly to the 60-day time period for own motion review.
 If the last day for taking own motion review falls on a Saturday, Sunday, legal holiday, or on any other day declared a non-work day (for any reason), the AC will not extend the deadline for taking own motion review.
 When the AC is unable to initiate own motion review within the 60-day time period, it may consider whether to reopen the decision (see 20 CFR 404.987 and 416.1487; see also HALLEX I-3-9-1 and I-3-9-20).

 B. Initial Staff Actions

 OAO staff coordinating the protest workload will check the ^DCARO OAO Protest Cases mailbox daily for protests of decisions.
-OAO staff will check that an email contains the information as described in HALLEX I-2-9-70 B. Staff will also check that the protest memorandum follows the format in Program Operations Manual System (POMS) SI 04030.060C and DI 42010.065.
-Staff will ensure that the protest memorandum has been uploaded to section B of eView, if available, and regardless of whether the claim(s) file is a Certified Electronic Record (CEF).
+OAO staff will check that an email contains the information as described in HALLEX I-2-9-70 B. Staff will also check that the protest memorandum follows the format in POMS DI 42010.070, DI 42010.080, and SI 04030.060.
+Staff will ensure that the protest memorandum has been uploaded to section “B” of eView, if available, regardless of whether the claim(s) file is a Certified Electronic Record (CEF).
 If it is a paper claim(s), the protest memorandum will always be included with the paper claim(s) file.
-OAO staff will respond to emails requesting additional information, as needed.
+OAO staff will respond to emails requesting additional information as needed.

 Upon receipt of the request and protest memorandum, OAO staff will establish a control in the Appeals Review Processing System (ARPS).
 In ARPS, OAO staff will: